 Yeast infections are notably unpleasant conditions resulting from an overgrowth of the yeast naturally found in the body.
 Knowing this, it’s common to wonder if foods and beverages high in yeast, such as beer, can cause a yeast infection.

 In short, while beer does not always cause a yeast infection, it can increase the risk or potentially worsen an existing yeast infection.
-Continue reading to learn more about yeast infections, what causes them, and how to identify one.
+Continue reading to learn more about yeast infections, what causes them, and how to identify them.

 Table of Contents